 Firm Hospitals’ Laparoscopic centre is committed to providing excellent and compassionate health care ranging from simple to advanced laparoscopic surgeries.
 It is well equipped with state of the art technology gadgets to make the procedure simple and safe.
-Even the complex surgeries like Laparoscopic Surgery for Myomectomy and Laparoscopic Surgery for Fibroid are simplified with the skill and expertise of Dr. Mala Raj.
+Even complex surgeries like Laparoscopic Surgery for Myomectomy and Laparoscopic Surgery for Fibroid are simplified with the skill and expertise of Dr. Mala Raj.
 It is to be mentioned that Laparoscopic surgery for myomectomy and the removal of fibroids with laparoscopic surgery for fibroid are the best treatment option for fibroids.
-The patient can be discharged the very next day even after major surgeries like removal of uterus and removal of fibroids laparoscopically.
+Even with a complex procedure such as Laparoscopic Surgery for Myomectomy and Fibroid management, the patient can be discharged the very next day involving the removal of uterus and fibroids laparoscopically.

 Laparoscopy is the term used for surgery in the abdominal cavity using thin, long tubular rod like instruments called Telescope, which are introduced via tiny incisions on the abdomen.